jmstogsdill/ksu-esports-tournament-bot/README.md

 KSU IT Capstone Fall 2024 - Project 17 - KSU Esports Tournament Bot (Team 2)

-This is a Discord bot for organizing and managing League of Legends tournaments within the Kennesaw State University Esports Discord server.
+This is a Discord bot for organizing and managing tournaments within the Kennesaw State University League of Legends Discord server.
 It builds off of a preexisting bot created by a capstone team during the spring 2024 semester.

 # How to set up the Discord bot

-To start with, create a file called “.env” in the same directory as “bot.py” and the other files downloaded from the GitHub repository linked above.
-Paste this text into it:

-`BOT_TOKEN = `

-`GUILD_TOKEN = `

-`SPREADSHEET_PATH = `

-`DB_PATH = `

-`RIOT_API_KEY = `
+After you've downloaded the contents of this GitHub repository, locate the `.env.template` file and rename it to just `.env`.
+We will be filling this `.env` file with several values to allow the Discord bot to function.

 # Generating the Discord bot token